Economy of the Ming dynasty: Early Ming commercial and consumption regulations

 In the early Ming dynasty, during a time of devastation caused by wars against the Mongols, the Hongwu Emperor implemented strict regulations on trade.
 He strongly believed in the traditional Confucian perspective that agriculture was the cornerstone of the economy and the primary source of value creation.
-As a result, he prioritized this sector over others, including trade.
+He prioritized this sector over others, including trade.
 The Emperor made efforts to diminish the power of wealthy merchants, such as imposing high taxes on Suzhou and its surrounding area in southeastern Jiangsu, which was the main commercial and economic hub of China at the time.

 Only registered merchants were permitted to travel within the empire.
 To prevent unauthorized business, traveling merchants were required to report their names and cargo to local agents, who were inspected by the authorities on a monthly basis.

 According to the laws of the Hongwu Emperor, merchants were closely monitored by the authorities and were required to obtain licenses for travel and trade.
 The authorities also established fixed prices for most goods, and failure to comply with these prices was punishable.
 Merchants who sold poor quality goods were subject to confiscation and whipping.
 The early Ming dynasty also imposed restrictions on consumption, particularly among the wealthy and privileged, out of fear that excessive competition would harm social cohesion and undermine the state's social and economic foundations.
 These restrictions were justified by Confucian morality, which rejected material interests and selfishness.
 For the first time in Chinese history, limits on consumption were imposed on each social class.

 The anti-trade policy was justified by the Confucian concept of ren (humanity), which was seen as opposed to the perceived immorality, greed, and avarice associated with trade.
 The market and pursuit of profit were viewed as morally and politically objectionable.
 The short duration of the Yuan dynasty, which saw a flourishing of international trade, was also cited as evidence against trade.
 In line with this anti-trade sentiment, the early Ming rulers distanced themselves from any actions that could be seen as corrupt or commercial.
-As a result, trade was not considered a part of foreign relations, which were instead seen as a means of spreading morality and humanity.
+Trade was not considered a part of foreign relations, which were instead seen as a means of spreading morality and humanity.
 Confucian scholars argued that political power was derived more from moral qualities than economic or military power.
 Additionally, trade based on equal parties was viewed as degrading, as it placed them on the same level as barbarians, leading to a preference for tribute instead.